Katherine Dobbs won the 2016 Tennis Round Robin, our annual tennis event that supports our athletic program at Hutchison.

 Our athletics department has undergone a dramatic transformation in the last decade through an expansion of offerings across divisions, along with attraction and retention of outstanding coaches, most with collegiate playing and/or coaching expertise.
 Event proceeds help fund the needs of our student-athletes not covered by the School’s operating budget and sustain the high degree of excellence we strive for in all of our programs.

-Hutchison Now highlights recent graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
-We spoke with Morgan Murdock, a senior project manager at W&A Engineering in Atlanta.
+Hutchison Now highlights graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
+We spoke with Hannah Freeman ’20, a trade and investment officer for healthcare and life sciences at the British Embassy in Washington, D.C.

 Hutchison Now highlights recent graduates early in their careers who embody how a Hutchison education can lead anywhere you can imagine.
-We spoke with Dorothy Oehmler, who works for Mischief Comedy in London.
+We spoke with Kelley Guinn McArtor ’12, a brand marketing director at PepsiCo in New York.